Neon White: Plot

 White arrives at the Third Temple, where he finds one of God's hands clenched around the Book of Life.
 The hand opens at White's approach, but Violet, who was slighted by White earlier, swoops in and snatches the book, only for Green to fatally wound her.
 As White and Green clash, Green's mechanical halo is broken, freeing him from the Believers' control.
 The vengeful Green declares he will use the books to destroy Heaven, but Violet stymies his plan by blowing herself up and scattering the Book of Life's pages.
 Green returns to Outer Heaven and steals the Book of Death from the Believers, preventing them from detonating the Neons' masks.
 All of the remaining Neons begin to riot throughout Heaven, and Green kills off the Believers.
 Meanwhile, White uses the remaining page of the Book of Life to recover its pages and reassemble it.

 Once the Book of Life is whole, White turns his attention to the Inkhorn, the last item needed to bring back God.
 In the course of the search, Mikey reveals to White that the sinners who float up to Heaven are free of guilt, which make them the best Neons as they are unquestioning; White had been weighed down by guilt, but he ascended to Heaven anyway because Red pulled him up, and this unusual method of entry caused his amnesia.
 God's other hand is found, but it lies outside Heaven and a soul is needed to trigger the process to push it into Heaven so it can reopen.
 Red sacrifices herself by detonating her mask, and Green and White have a final duel over the Books and the Inkhorn.
 White is once again victorious, and the angels undertake the ritual to restore God.
 However, Green reappears and charges at White, intent on writing everyone's names into the Book of Death.

 If White failed to collect enough gifts to unlock all of his memories, White's only option is to write Green's name into the Book of Death, wherein Green is transformed into a demon and sent to Hell.
-God then writes Yellow, Violet, and Red's names into the Book of Life, but excludes White because he failed to earn salvation.
-If all memories have been unlocked, White is given a second option to write Green's name into the Book of Life, forgiving Green for his actions and showing that White can let go of his past issues.
-After this, God writes White's name into the book with the rest of his crew, and an additional scene is shown of them enjoying an eternity of peace together.
+God then writes Yellow, Violet, and Red's names into the Book of Life, but excludes White because he failed to earn salvation, and because he broke protocol for writing names into the Book of Life.
+If all memories have been unlocked, White is given a second option to write Green's name into the Book of Life, forgiving Green for his actions and showing that White can let go of his past issues but not before Green raves about it.
+After this, God, pleased, writes White's name into the book with the rest of his crew.